-We rely on a few customers for a significant portion of our net sales, and the loss of those customers would adversely affect us.
+We rely on a few customers for a significant portion of our net sales.
+The loss of those customers would adversely affect our business.

 Some of our customers are material to our business and results of operations.
-In 2010, 2009, and 2008, our ten largest customers accounted for approximately 37%, 37%, and 30% of our net sales, respectively.
-Our percentage of net sales to our major customers may increase if we are successful in pursuing our strategy of broadening the range of products we sell to existing customers.
-In such an event, or in the event of any consolidation in the markets we serve, including retailers selling building products, our net sales may be increasingly sensitive to deterioration in the financial condition of, or other adverse developments with, one or more of our largest customers.
+Our ten largest customers accounted for approximately 31%, 34%, and 38% of our net sales during 2011, 2010, and 2009, respectively.
+Our percentage of net sales to our major customers may increase if we are successful in executing our strategy of broadening the range of products we sell to existing customers.
+In such as event, or in the event of any consolidation of our customers, our net sales may be increasingly sensitive to deterioration in the financial condition of, or other adverse developments with, one or more of our largest customers.
 These customers are also able to exert pricing and other influences on us, requiring us to market, deliver, and promote our products in a manner that may be more costly to us.
 Moreover, we generally do not have long-term contracts with our customers.
 As a result, although our customers periodically provide indications of their product needs and purchases, they generally purchase our products on an order-by-order basis, and the relationship, as well as particular orders, can be terminated at any time.
 The loss, bankruptcy, or significant decrease in business from any of our major customers would have a material adverse effect on our business, results of operations, and cash flow.

-Our business is highly competitive, and increased competition could reduce our gross profit, net income, and cash flow.
+Our business is highly competitive and increased competition could reduce our gross profit, net income, and cash flow.

 The principal markets that we serve are highly competitive.
-Competition is based primarily on quality, price, raw materials and inventory availability, and the ability to meet delivery schedules dictated by customers.
-We compete in building markets with companies of various sizes, some of which have greater financial and other resources than we do and some of which have better established brand names in the markets we serve.
+Competition is based primarily on quality, price, raw material and inventory availability, and the ability to meet delivery schedules dictated by customers.
+We compete in our principal markets with companies of various sizes, some of which have greater financial and other resources than we do and some of which have better established brand names in the markets we serve.
 Increased competition could force us to lower our prices or to offer additional services or enhanced products at a higher cost to us, which could reduce our gross profit, net income, and cash flow and cause us to lose market share.

 Our future operating results may be affected by fluctuations in raw material costs.
-We may not be able to pass on increases in raw material costs to our customers.
+We may not be able to pass on increased raw material costs to our customers

-Our principal raw materials are steel, aluminum, and resins, which we purchase from multiple primary suppliers.
-The steel industry as a whole is cyclical, and at times availability and pricing can be volatile due to a number of factors beyond our control, including general economic conditions, domestic and worldwide demand, labor costs, competition, import duties, tariffs, and currency exchange rates.
-This volatility can significantly affect our steel costs.
-Our other significant raw materials, including aluminum and resins, are also subject to price volatility.
+Our principal raw materials are commodity products consisting of steel, aluminum, and resins, which we purchase from multiple primary suppliers.
+The commodity market as a whole is cyclical, and at times availability and pricing can be volatile due to a number of factors beyond our control, including general economic conditions, domestic and worldwide demand, labor costs, competition, import duties, tariffs, and currency exchange rates.
+This volatility can significantly affect our raw material costs.